 Notable Kickboxing Champions throughout History

 Ernesto Hoost stands out with four K-1 World titles.
 He won 99 fights in kickboxing.
 Semmy Schilt won the K-1 three times.
 He has a great record in both kickboxing and MMA.
-Peter Aerts, known for his strong kicks, has 106 wins in kickboxing.
+Peter Aerts, known for his powerful kicks, has 106 kickboxing wins.

 Lucia Rijker is a pioneer in female kickboxing.
 She has nearly unbeatable records in both boxing and kickboxing.
 Jorina Baars has never lost in Muay Thai with 46 wins and 3 draws.